Coping with the news that you are dying

 These thoughts might be too painful to cope with at times.
 You might be unable to stop crying and worrying.
 Or you might feel that there is no point in doing anything.
 You might also find it difficult to see life going on as normal for most people.
 It can feel very strange to watch people go about their daily lives.

 All this is perfectly normal and understandable.
-Coping with this rollercoaster of feelings can be exhausting.
+Coping with this rollercoaster of feelings and emotions can be exhausting.

 Most people will have some or all of these emotions.
 This usually changes gradually.
 Many people say that the intensity and distress lessen in time.
 This doesn’t mean that you stop worrying or feeling upset.
 But the feelings get more bearable.
 You might be able to think about your situation a little more calmly and plan what you want to do.

-Sharing your fears and sadness with people you love and trust might be a great relief for you.
+Sharing your fears and sadness with people you love and trust might be a help to you.
 Many people say that talking about their feelings helps them to cope.
 It also helps your friends and family to understand more about your situation.
 In turn, this can make it easier for them to help and support you.

 Or you might find sharing your thoughts and emotions too difficult, and you might prefer to keep things to yourself.
 It’s important to do whatever feels best for you.
 Don’t let other people pressure you into talking if you don’t feel ready.
 This is a very personal, emotional time.
 You can choose how you handle things.
 But if you would like to talk, make sure you choose people you can talk to easily and who will be able to support you.